QUT-Digital-Observatory/youte/README.md

 Searching is very expensive in terms of API quota (100 units per search results page).
 Therefore, `youte` saves the progress of a search so that if you exit the program prematurely, either by accident or on purpose, you can resume the search to avoid wasting valuable quota.

 Specifically, when you exit the program in the middle of a search, a prompt will ask if you want to save its progress.
 If yes, all the recorded plus unrecorded search page tokens are saved in a SQLite database in a hidden `.youte.history` folder inside your current directory.
 The name of the database is what is passed as the `OUTPUT` with the `.json` extension removed.
 If you rerun the same search in the same directory, you can choose to resume the progress from that database.

-Currently, the progress of only **ONE** search can be saved.
-If you save the progress of a search, then run another different search and choose to resume the progress for this new search, an error will occur and there may be confusion in your final data.
-Therefore, if a progress `history.db` file exists, and you're unsure which search this saved progress belong to, choose to remove the `history.db` file and start the search anew.
+This database will be deleted once all search results have been returned.

 ```commandline
 $youte search taiwan --from 2022-08-08 --output test.jsonl